iusrepo/ius.io/docs/index.md

 ## About

-IUS is a third party repository that provides RPM packages for newer versions of select software for Enterprise Linux distributions.
+IUS is a community project that provides RPM packages for newer versions of select software for Enterprise Linux distributions.

 ## Project Goals

-* Create high quality RPM packages for Red Hat Enterprise Linux (RHEL) and CentOS.
+* Create high quality RPM packages for Red Hat® Enterprise Linux (RHEL) and CentOS.
 * Promptly release updated RPM packages once new versions are released by the upstream developers.
 * No automatic replacement of stock RPM packages.

 ## Available Packages

-We typically package the latest stable versions of PHP, Python, MySQL, and MariaDB.
-More info can be found [here][1].
+We typically package the latest stable versions of PHP, Python, MySQL, and more.
+A complete list can be found [here][1].

 ## Contact Us

 Most of our development is done in [GitHub][2], so that is the best way to reach us.
 Problems with a specific package should be reported as issues in the appropriate repository under the [iuscommunity-pkg][3] organization.
 Several other repositories exist under the [iuscommunity][4] organization for various other things, such as [this website][5] or our [new package wishlist][6].

 Other contact methods: